averimj/API-Requests/README.md

 # API-Requests
-In this project I build an app directory for a fictional start-up company.
-I gathered data from a JSON API to display basic contact information for 12 employee's.
-When the user clicks on any one of the employee's, a moduel will appear displaying more information about the employee.
+In this project I gathered data from a JSON API and used it to build an app directory for a fictional start-up company.
+The app will display basic contact information for 12 employee's.
+The contact information includes a picture, name, email and city and state of the employee.
+When the user clicks on a specific employee, a moduel will appear displaying more information about the employee such as birthday, address and phone number.